Q. Timeout Error occurs in sending and receiving.

 In general, the following factors can cause a timeout error.

-1) The GPIB device address setting is different.
+1) [Master/Slave] The GPIB device address setting is different.

-The GPIB device address is set by each device, but the GPIB device address specified in the send/receive function is different from the GPIB device address.
+The GPIB device address is set by each device, but the GPIB device address specified in the send/receive function is different.

 Check the GPIB device address.